-Rule 30 - Grounds for Isolation
+Rule 31 - Grounds for Isolation

-(A) The Chief of Detention may order that a Detainee be confined to the isolation unit as a result of disciplinary proceedings.
-In such cases, the Chief of Detention shall report the isolation immediately to the Registrar and to the Medical Officer, who shall

-- examine the Detainee before or within twenty-four hours of isolation, and confirm in writing that he is physically and mentally fit to sustain it. - (B) The staff of the Detention Facility shall keep a detailed record of all events concerning a Detainee confined to the isolation unit. - (C) A Detainee confined to an isolation unit shall be entitled to communicate with and receive visits from his Counsel in accordance with Rule 44 of the Rules.
+- (A) Isolation shall refer to the confinement of detainees for 22 hours or more a day without meaningful human contact.
+Isolation is deemed prolonged, for the purpose of rule 26(E) above when it extends for a period in excess of 15 consecutive days.
+Isolation shall be used only in exceptional cases as a last resort, for as short a time as possible and subject to independent review.
+It should be excluded in the case of Detainees with mental or physical disabilities if their conditions would be exacerbated by such measures. - (B) The Chief of Detention may order that a Detainee be confined to the isolation unit as a result of disciplinary proceedings.
+In such cases, the Chief of Detention shall report the isolation immediately to the Registrar and to the Medical Officer, who shall examine the Detainee before or within twenty-four hours of isolation, and confirm in writing that he is physically and mentally fit to sustain it. - (C) The staff of the Detention Facility shall keep a detailed record of all events concerning a Detainee confined to the isolation unit. - (D) A Detainee confined to an isolation unit shall be entitled to communicate with and receive visits from his Counsel in accordance with rule 45 below.

-Rule 31 - Visits by Medical Officer
+Rule 32 - Visits by Medical Officer